linoy-noah/Automata-and-compilation-theory/README.md

 # Automata-and-compilation-theory
-Build a simple compiler for C language using java and javacc
+a simple compiler for C language using java and javacc ,
 support:
-  -Initialization, and declaration of variables
+  -Initialization and declaration of variables
   -Unari and binary statements
   -If statement
   -For and While loop